ResearchHub/issues/README.md

 # File an Issue or Request a feature
-File an issue or request a feature
+Have an idea?
+Found a bug?
+Open an issue in this repository and we will take a look.